Having a disability is nothing to be ashamed of.

 Ableism in society

-I’ve talked about this before and I’m sure it will come up again.
-But we live in an ableist society.
+I’ve talked about this before multiple times.
+We live in an ableist society.
 We struggle for inclusion on a lot of levels, from fighting for basic access to buildings, public transportation, and society in general, to fighting stigma, pity, or toxic positivity.

 Each type of condition has its own challenges, both internal and external, but all of us with disabling conditions have some aspect of our identities objectified in a negative way or have experienced having our needs ignored or ridiculed.